polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 1. `N` **analysis backends**: the scanners that ingest artifacts (files) and determine `malicious` or `benign`.
 1. `1` **verdict distillation engine**: ingests analysis backend(s) output, distills to a single `verdict` + a `confidence interval`
 1. `1` **staking engine**: ingests verdict distillation output and market / competitive information and produces a `stake` in units of Nectar (NCT)
-1. **glue** that binds all the above together, tracks state, communicates with the blockchain and IPFS

 ### What Microengines Do